 Bite sized Pumpkin Donut Muffins!
-Roll your baked donuts in butter and cinnamon sugar for a bite sized breakfast treat no one can resist.
+Roll your baked pumpkin mini donuts in butter and cinnamon sugar for a bite sized breakfast treat no one can resist.

 Why this recipe works

-This recipe brings brings pumpkin and cinnamon sugar–my two favorite flavors to accompany my morning coffee.
+This recipe combines pumpkin and cinnamon sugar–my two favorite flavors to accompany my morning coffee.
 Pumpkin Donut Muffins freeze well too, so bake a big batch now and save some for later!

 - Pumpkin puree – You need real, canned pumpkin to make this recipe, NOT pumpkin pie mix.

 - Cinnamon – I use both ground cinnamon and allspice in the batter AND more cinnamon in the topping.
 You can swap it out for equal amounts of pumpkin pie spice too.